 Of the many functions, three stand out the most to us.

-First, there is the world’s first mechanical Hebrew calendar, which unlike a Gregorian calendar (also included), it calculates the date based on the 19-year Metonic lunisolar cycle, which you can read more about HERE.
+First, there is the world’s first mechanical Hebrew calendar, which unlike a Gregorian calendar (also included), calculates the date based on the 19-year Metonic lunisolar cycle.

-Second, is a so-called “detached” split-seconds chronograph, which consists of 3 column wheels and results in another complication never before seen in the watch world, which you can learn more about HERE.
+Second, is a so-called “detached” split-seconds chronograph, which consists of 3 column wheels and results in another complication never before seen in the watch world.

 The Vacheron Constantin 57260 is obviously not something that will ever reach the masses, nor will any timepiece from a haut de gamme watchmaker, however, like any concept watch, this knowledge gained from creating such a technical timepiece will surely result in additional advances that could ultimately end up in more attainable timepieces within Vacheron Constantin, and even at other brands within the Richemont group.